cagrin/tSQLt-edge/README.md

 - Use tSQLt assertions in internal tests

 ## Compatibility
-[tSQLt-edge 0.7.0](https://www.nuget.org/packages/tSQLt.Edge/0.7.0) is mostly fully compatible with tSQLt unit testing framework.
+[tSQLt-edge](https://www.nuget.org/packages/tSQLt.Edge) is mostly fully compatible with tSQLt unit testing framework.
 See [full user guide](https://tsqlt.org/full-user-guide/) for more details about tSQLt.

 > The default method of calling tSQLt.NewTestClass to create a tSQLt test class (the schema to organize your unit tests) does not work either in Visual Studio database projects nor MSBuild.SDK.SqlProj projects.
 That is why tSQLt-edge entirely drop support for NewTestClass, DropClass and RenameClass.